Battle of Zinjibar (2011–2012): Ansar al-Sharia takeover (May 2011)

-June 2011: Militant entrenchment
+Intensified clashes and army encirclement (June–July 2011)

-Three brigades from neighboring Aden and Lahij governorates were mobilized to recapture Zinjibar and break the siege on the 25th Mechanized Brigade.
-Among them included the 119th Infantry Brigade.
-On 4 June, two ambushes south of Zinjibar on reinforcements from Aden left nine soldiers dead.
-On 6 June, army forces advanced towards the outskirts of Zinjibar overnight.
-Ansar al-Sharia fighters attacked their positions, leading to an hours-long gun battle which left nine soldiers and six militants dead before the military retook the area.
-By the next day, the government claimed that at least 30 militants had been killed in Zinjibar in two days, including Hassan al-Aqili, an AQAP commander from Marib.
-On 11 June, Ansar al-Sharia attempted a raid on the base of the 25th Mechanized Brigade, though it was repelled and led to the deaths of 18 militants and nine soldiers.
-Somali later stated in an interview that the attack "represented the greatest attempt by al-Qaeda to gain control of the brigade.
+Three additional brigades were mobilized on the evening of 6 June in preparation to assault Zinjibar and relieve the 25th Mechanized Brigade.
+Two days earlier, two militant ambushes near the city had left nine soldiers dead.
+Army forces attempted to advance towards the city's entrance overnight but encountered stiff resistance.
+During the clashes, Ansar al-Sharia fighters attacked an army position outside of the city, leading to a gun battle lasting multiple hours which left nine soldiers and six militants dead before the post was secured.
+By the next day, the government claimed at least 30 militants had been killed in Zinjibar within two days.
+Meanwhile, the United States inaugurated its targeted airstrike campaign on the city on 3 June, killing AQAP commanders Ali Abdullah Naji al-Harithi and Ammar al-Waeli.

+On 11 June, Ansar al-Sharia attempted an early morning attack on the base of the 25th Mechanized Brigade.
+It was repelled and led to the deaths of 18 militants and nine soldiers.
+Elsewhere, the brigade destroyed a weapons and ammunition warehouse held by the militants.
+Somali stated in an interview that the attempted raid "represented the greatest attempt by al-Qaeda to gain control of the brigade.
 Following this, they continued to lay ambushes, target our men with snipers, and carry out intermittent light attacks, but not on the previous scale."
+The 119th Infantry Brigade fought with a group of militants planting bombs along the main road to Zinjibar on 19 June, leaving 13 militants and two soldiers dead.